SynergyXR – 3D model support

 In SynergyXR it is the goal to support a wide range of 3D model file formats and guide the user in optimizing these 3D model through semi-automated workflows during upload through SynergyXR – Manager.

 It is impossible to give absolute rules and guidelines regarding optimized 3D models, since so many factors play in.
 In SynergyXR we have decided to set some limits to the 3D models uploaded through SynergyXR – Manager to ensure a good end-user experience.
 It will always be a balance between the level of visual quality and the number of models usable in a single room.
-These limits will change over time as we further optimize the 3D model pipeline, but this document outlines the supported 3D model features as of SynergyXR v.1.8.
+These limits will change over time as we further optimize the 3D model pipeline.

 Controlling the amount of memory allocated on XR device is very important – if you run out of memory the application will normally crash.
 In SynergyXR we have built-in memory management in all applications, ensuring they will never crash due to memory issues – the user will merely be told that there is not enough memory to show the content.